Dancing on Ice 2020 line up – meet the skating celebrities

 — Dancing on Ice (@dancingonice) September 24, 2019

-The ’90s TV presenter returned to actuality TV, 14 years after ending second on Celeb Huge Brother.
+The ’90s TV presenter returned to actuality TV, 14 years after ending second on Celeb Large Brother.

-Nevertheless, his time on the present was.
+Nonetheless, his time on the present was.
 Though Barrymore appeared within the Christmas particular, he broke his wrist after the present recorded.
-This compelled Barrymore to tug out of the competitors.
+This compelled Barrymore to drag out of the competitors.
 He was changed by former Blue Peter presenter Radzi Chinyanganya.

 Dancing on Ice continues Sunday 12th January at 6pm on ITV